NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges8-4-0-to-8-5-0.md

 ### Outdoor Air Summary tabular report bugfix ###
 Fixed the number of occupants in the Outdoor Air Summary Report for multiplied zones.
 The values are now consistent with the table footnote: *Values shown for a single zone without multipliers*. [#5216](https://github.com/NREL/EnergyPlus/pull/5216)

-### System Ventilation Requirements tabular report ###
+### Standard 62.1 Summary System Ventilation Requirements tabular report ###
-This report is now produced for Sizing:System System Outdoor Air Method = ZoneSum and VentilationRateProcedure.
-Previously this report was only produced when using VentilationRateProcedure. [#5216](https://github.com/NREL/EnergyPlus/pull/5216)
+This report is now populated for Sizing:System System Outdoor Air Method = ZoneSum and VentilationRateProcedure.
+Previously this report was generated with no data (empty cells) for OA method=ZoneSum. [#5216](https://github.com/NREL/EnergyPlus/pull/5216)